jzombie/rich-cms/md-content/Resume.md

 ### Website Administrator
 **First State Bank of the Florida Keys - Full-time**
-*Dec 2012 - Nov 2014 | 2 yrs*
+*Dec 2011 - Nov 2014 | 2 yrs*
-Key West, FL - On-site
+Key West, Florida, United States | On-site

-- I acted as a crucial link between marketing and IT departments, overseeing a diverse set of web platforms, including the primary corporate site, a real estate foreclosure portal, and an innovative online loan origination system.
-I led the development of a secure, PHP and JavaScript-based loan origination platform, integrating a RESTful API and ensuring compliance through continuous OWASP scans and exhaustive testing, in partnership with various internal teams and security experts.
-Additionally, I built an internal search engine for a 400+ page .NET community portal for the Florida Keys, utilizing MySQL, JavaScript, and PHP, and designed a UI overlay for website audits, fostering company-wide engagement in content refinement.
-My role was pivotal in driving online modernization and enhancing inter-departmental cooperation, alongside managing deployments on RackSpace and VMWare servers within our infrastructure.
+- Acted as a crucial link between marketing and IT departments, overseeing diverse web platforms including the primary corporate site, a real estate foreclosure portal, and an innovative online loan origination platform.

-**Skills:** JavaScript · PHP · Linux · Web Development · Git
+- Led the development of a secure, PHP and JavaScript-based loan origination platform, ensuring that it met all compliance requirements.
+- Ensured compliance of various services through continuous OWASP scans and exhaustive testing, collaborating with internal teams and security experts.
+- Built an internal search engine for a 400+ page .NET community portal for the Florida Keys using MySQL, JavaScript, and PHP.
+- Designed a UI overlay for internal auditing of our customer-facing website, where various departments of the bank could audit individual sections of the site to make sure they were up to date, integrating changes as needed.
+- Pivotal in driving online modernization and enhancing inter-departmental cooperation.
+- Managed deployments on RackSpace and VMWare servers within our infrastructure.

+**Skills:** git, Linux, MySQL, JavaScript, PHP

 ---

 ### Internet & Media Developer
 **HelmetHead Cycle - Part-time**
 *Dec 2004 - Aug 2012 | 7 yrs 9 mos*
-Atlanta, GA - On-site
+Atlanta, Georgia, United States | On-site

-- I spearheaded the development of an e-commerce platform, complete with CRM and inventory management for a catalog of over 12,000 products.
-This project was a comprehensive learning journey where I acquired skills in HTML, MySQL, PHP, JavaScript, PCI compliance, and SEO.
-To streamline product management for thousands of SKUs across numerous brands and vendors, I designed custom MySQL CSV database import/export routines in PHP.
-I also enhanced our marketing strategy by creating an automated Twitter bot in PHP to increase referral traffic.
-Further innovating, I established a bespoke affiliate program using PHP, JavaScript, and MySQL integrated with CloudFlare, enabling customers to generate subdomains, track link interactions, and observe peer purchases.
-Utilizing U.S. census data for market analysis, I developed a custom PHP and MySQL parser for web scraping a third-party site.
-Throughout the project, I managed the deployment of various website versions across RackSpace, Linode, and DigitalOcean, ensuring optimal performance and reliability.

-**Skills:** JavaScript · PHP · Linux · MySQL · Web Development · Git
+- Spearheaded the development of an e-commerce platform with CRM and inventory management for a catalog of over 12,000 products.
+- Acquired and applied skills in HTML, MySQL, PHP, JavaScript, PCI compliance, and SEO.
+- Designed custom MySQL CSV database import/export routines in PHP to streamline product management for thousands of SKUs.
+- Enhanced marketing strategy by creating an automated Twitter bot in PHP to increase referral traffic.
+- Established a bespoke affiliate program using PHP, JavaScript, and MySQL integrated with Cloudflare, enabling customers to generate subdomains, track link interactions, and observe peer purchases.
+- Developed a popular utility that allowed customers to upload photos of their motorcycles, and their trips, and displayed them all throughout the site.
+- Utilized U.S. census data for market analysis.
+- Managed deployment of various website versions across RackSpace, Linode, and DigitalOcean, ensuring optimal performance and reliability.
+We were up over 99% of the time.

+**Skills:** JavaScript, PHP, MySQL, Linux, and some Perl

 ---

 ### Web Developer & Advertiser Support Specialist
 **MDirectory - Full-time**
 *Jan 2008 - Dec 2008 | 1 yr*
-New York, NY - Remote
+New York, New York, United States | Remote

-- I played a key role in developing a mobile communications platform designed specifically for physicians, enhancing their ability to connect while on the move.
-Additionally, I was responsible for managing relationships with
+- Played a key role in developing a mobile communications platform for physicians, enhancing their ability to connect while on the move.

- key pharmaceutical advertisers interested in purchasing advertising space on the platform.
-My contribution extended to developing a substantial portion of the website, utilizing PHP and JavaScript, as well as HTML & CSS, with the final deployment of the solution on RackSpace.
+- Managed relationships with key pharmaceutical advertisers in purchasing advertising space on the platform.

-**Skills:** JavaScript · PHP · Linux · Web Development · Git

-## Licenses & Certifications

-Here is a markdown-formatted section for the licenses and certifications based on the provided image:

----
+- Developed a substantial portion of the website using PHP, JavaScript, HTML, and CSS.
+- Promised and delivered an “over the weekend” project that would rebrand our website for a particular set of doctors.

+**Skills:** JavaScript, PHP, Linux

 ## Licenses & Certifications